whosonfirst/py-mapzen-whosonfirst/utils/README.md

 This is a simple shell script to automate _most_ of the tasks involved in making sure that everything you need to use the py-mapzen-whosonfirst libraries with `pip` rather than `easy_install` is set up.

 The first step is _not_ automated however.
 That involves purging any existing `py-mapzen-whosonfirst-* libraries from your system.
-Because this involves deleting thing you need to take responsibility for doing it yourself.
+Because this involves deleting things you need to take responsibility for doing it yourself.
 This is what I do:

 ```
 python